Jeremie-Chatillon/deep-consumption-travel-calculator/README.md

 ## Overview

-The main goal of this application is to create a calculator who gonna compute all the gray energy to create and to deliver some food.
-The users would be able to crate a earth between two localizations and the app will calculate the energy needed.
+The main goal of this application is to create a calculator who gonna computes all the gray energy to create and to deliver some food.
+The users would be able to create an earth between two localizations and the app will calculate the energy needed.
 It will be possible to add the product "creation energy cost" for some localization.
-This is to respond to the question: **"Is it better to consume local or something produced in a other country in best condition."**
+This is to respond to the question:**"Is it better to consume local or something produced in another country with better production conditions?"**

 The second goal is to create a community of developers and customers who care about ecology and want to share them knowledges.
 That is why it gonna be an open source project.
-Every body can make some improvement, correct some code or make some change proposals.
+Everybody can make some improvement, correct some code or make some change proposals.
 The application's data gonna be provided by the users and cross-validated. <!-- créer un discord -->

-The last goal is more personnel.
+The last goal is more personal.
 I want is to use my IT competences to create a project, discover new technologies and improve myself.
 The technologies surely would not be the bests or the most use.
-However, the gonna teach me something and be open source to fit with the second objective.
+However, the gonna teaches me something and be open source to fit with the second objective.

 ​

 ## Software development approach

 The development approach is an adaptation of the **Agile** method.
-The app's creation will be spitted into different parts more or less independent.
+The app's creation will be supported into different parts more or less independent.
 The project can be subject to changes.
-Every parts will be tested before to start a new functionality. *(Testing is mandatory then I'll try to do my best with this point with no guaranties.)*
+Every parts will be tested before to start a new functionality. *(Testing is mandatory, then I'll try to do my best with this point with no guarantees.)*
-At the beginning of an new project parts, I will plan a milestones to give me a time objective. *(I do this project on my free time then milestones gonna motivate me to make this project without too much procrastination.)*
+At the beginning of a new project part, I will plan a milestones to give me a time objective. *(I do this project on my free time, then milestones gonna motivate me to make this project without too much procrastination.)*

 ### Step 0: GitHub and Overview

 Create a public Github repository for the project.
-Then crate the the overview documentation (this one).
-He contains the tenants and resulting of the project.
+Then crate the overview documentation (this one).
+He contains the tenants and resulting from the project.

-The overview will be completed during all the project because it is for me a boring task and i prefer to pases a bit of time every day on it rather than take complete days on it.
+The overview will be completed during all the project because it is for me a boring task and I prefer to pass a bit of time every day on it rather than take complete days on it.

 ### Step 1: Rooting Map

-This step is to create a web app to diplay a card on which the user can make some roots.
-The user can
+This step is to create a web app to display a card on which the user can make some roots.

 #### Objectives: